Drexel Burnham Lambert

 Drexel steered numerous large corporate takeovers during the 1980s.
 However, Drexel's excessive ambition caused the firm to veer into criminal behavior.
-Eventually, it to abused the junk bond market and became involved in insider trading.
+Eventually, it abused the junk bond market and became involved in insider trading.
 In February 1990, Drexel filed for Chapter 11 bankruptcy to avoid being seized by the Securities and Exchange Commission.
 It was the first Wall Street firm to be forced into bankruptcy since the Great Depression.